Burning in the open

 - fire prevention or control – no permit needed.
 However burning is to be conducted in accordance with SA CFS Vegetation Pile Burning Code of Practice 2015

 - disposal of agricultural or forestry waste – no permit needed.
-However, where relevant, burning is to be conducted in accordance with the SA CFS Broad Acre Burning Code of Practice for 2015
+However, where relevant, burning is to be conducted in accordance with the SA CFS Broad Acre Burning Code of Practice 2015

 - recreational purposes (recreational purposes includes campfires, scouting, similar outdoor activities, etc)